keu/docs/software/cli-install-windows-10.md

 ....
 ```

-This is an issue pulling Postgres that should be fixed by running the following:
+This is an issue pulling Postgres.
+To correct it, run:

 ```
 Docker pull postgres:10.1-alpine